Last updated on February 12, 2026

 Cemetery Gatekeeper

 Cemetery Gatekeeper does an interesting Zo-Zu the Punisher impression with any card type.
 Playing against a spellslinger deck?
 Exile an instant and tax them on every spell they cast.
 Against enchantress?
 Easy pickings.
-Someone build a cool deck looking to have fun with the new battles from MOM?
+Someone build a cool deck looking to have fun with the battles from March of the Machine?
 Yeah, we’ll see about that.

 Angrath, the Flame-Chained